john-bellamy/KMeans-Rare-Disease-Article-Cluster-and-JENA-Semantic-Model/README.md

 2) nltk
 3) sklearn and matplotlib, if not using Anaconda.

+Navigate to Cluster Analysis folder and open WIAN cluster_analysis.ipynb in your Jupyter/Ipython environment.

 # Installation Ontology Search Tool:
 Rare Disease Ontology and Search tool is a Jena-model-driven application for article retrieval.

 How to Run (also see documentation in unzipped file):